Horseshoe Las Vegas: MGM Grand Hotel and Casino (1973–86)

 The MGM Grand Hotel had a low-key opening on December 4, 1973.
 A grand-opening ceremony, with celebrity appearances, was held the following night.
-Many of the attending celebrities had previously starred in MGM films.
+Many stars who had appeared in MGM films were in attendance.
 Dean Martin provided entertainment for the grand opening, although his performance and lack of new material were criticized.
 Kerkorian had previously wanted Frank Sinatra to perform for the hotel's opening.

 The MGM Grand was designed by architect Martin Stern Jr., and it was considered luxurious.
 It included hundreds of chandeliers, and statues and columns made of marble.
 The resort's design was based on grand hotels that were common in Europe during the early 20th century.
 The MGM Grand cost $106 million.
 The hotel was 26 stories and contained 2,100 rooms.
 It was among the world's largest hotels.
 The MGM Grand also had the world's largest casino, which included 923 slot machines, and a keno lounge.
 Live jai alai was also located on the property for betting.
 The resort also had shops, eight restaurants, 25 bars, a movie theater which initially showed only classic MGM films, five entertainment lounges, and 145000 sqft of convention space.

-A few days after the opening, character actor Chill Wills became the first person to get married at the new resort.
+A few days after the opening, character actor Chill Wills, who had been a contract player for Metro-Goldwyn-Mayer during the 1940s, became the first person to get married at the new resort.
 The resort cost $30 million more than anticipated, and within weeks of its opening, it was announced that finishing touches on the resort would raise the $106 million cost by another $20 million.
 There were reports that the resort had financial problems and that it could soon be sold, although MGM retained ownership into the 1980s.